firebrandmedia/gbradhopkins.com/_posts/2018-05-08-nike-watch-retirement.md

 On June 11, 2013 I ordered a [Nike+ SportWatch GPS Powered by TomTom ($168.27)](https://amzn.to/2rrkcPW).
 This was around the time that smartwatches were starting to come on the market.
 I remember wearing my sportwatch to my son's field day and being asked if it was a smartwatch.

-Initially, I used the Nike+ smartwatch almost exclusively but, after a bad experience in which a number of runs were not synchronized properly, I began to use the watch less frequently.
+Initially, I used the Nike+ Sportwatch almost exclusively but, after a bad experience in which a number of runs were not synchronized properly, I began to use the watch less frequently.
 I still used it on occassion, primarily when I wanted to get out and run without my phone (or, when the phone didn't have a sufficient charge).

 ![Nike Sportwatch Image](/images/nike-watch-history.JPG)